AlibabaCloudDocs/ddos/intl.en-US/Anti-DDoS Origin User Guide/Mitigation settings (public preview)/Configure policies.md

     4. Click **OK**.

         After you configure the Blacklist and Whitelist policy, it immediately takes effect.
 Requests from the IP addresses included in the blacklist are denied, and requests from the IP addresses included in the whitelist are allowed.
-You can manage the configured blacklist and whitelist in the **Blacklist and Whitelist** pane.
+You can manage the configured blacklist and whitelist in the **Blacklist and Whitelist** panel.
 For example, you can click **Delete** to delete an IP address or click **Clear** to clear the blacklist or whitelist.

 9. Configure the Byte-Match Filter policy.